gdunstone/controller-heliospectra-dyna/README.md

 # controller-heliospectra-dyna

+this repo is deprecated and old, new repo is at https://gitlab.com/appf-anu/controller-heliospectra2

 go controller for heliospectra dyna lights

 *multiplier* param and *MULTIPLIER* environment variable are used to change the value sent to the light